EveV1/HW_course3_week4/README.md

 ### data set with the average of each variable for each activity and each subject.

 It uses melt()  with "activity" and "subject" as id variables, to get narrow tidy data.

 Then it uses dcast() with formula activity + subject ~ variable and functsion mean Result is dataframe with 180 rows and 81 columns.

+Last row of code writes result dataframe to the file "dataset5.txt"